Commander244/myfirstpaper/README.md

 # myfirstpaper
-A paper on my results in neurology
+A paper on my outcomes in neurology

 ## Abstract